DeepSec-prover/deepsec_ui/doc/structures/commands_simulator.md

 For the simulated trace, `"simulated_trace"` represents the list of actions so far chosen by the user.
 The label `"minimum_current_action"` indicates the minimal action index of that the attack trace that can be shown.
 That is: User is free to show the attack trace from `"minimum_current_action"` to the last one.

 The available actions correspond to all the actions that the user can select for the next step.
-Note that there are two versions: `"full_available_actions"` represents the actions when the detail level is `"full"`; `"io_available_actions"` represents the actions when the detail level is `"io_only"` or `"standard"`.
-Thus, in this case, there is no difference between the detail levels `"io_only"` and `"standard"`.
+Note that there are two versions: `"full_available_actions"` represents the actions when the detail level is `"all"`; `"io_available_actions"` represents the actions when the detail level is `"io_only"` or `"default"`.
+Thus, in this case, there is no difference between the detail levels `"io_only"` and `"default"`.

 In an available action, the label `"position"` is the position of the process and the label `"tau_positions"` is the list of tau action positions that can be automatically performed in order to apply the available action.
 Note that in the actions of `"full_available_actions"`, the lists `"tau_positions"` are always empty since the user must select himself all the tau actions.